-Timing, they say, is everything but it didn’t quite work out recently for Spurgeons’ Birmingham young carers group.
-Just before it was made a double national finalist in this year’s awards run by Children & Young People Now magazine, the project’s BBC Children in Need funding came to a close.
-Spurgeons Children’s Services Manager Jackie Benton, who heads our Birmingham young carers’ initiative, captures what she thinks caught the judges’ imagination…
+Timing, they say, is everything but it didn’t quite work out recently for Spurgeons’ Birmingham Young Carers group.
+Just before it was made a double finalist in the 2019 Children & Young People Now Awards, for an initiative targeted at young carers coping specifically with parents’ substance misuse, project funding from BBC Children in Need came to a close.
+Spurgeons Children’s Services Manager Jackie Benton, who heads the Birmingham group, captures what she thinks caught the judges’ imagination…

 There are said to be hundreds of thousands of young carers in this country, children from as young as 5-years-old who have to care for a parent or family member.
 An increasing number of these young carers are looking after parents with drugs and alcohol problems.
 That’s why Spurgeons focused a project for its young carers group in Birmingham on providing specific help to tackle this worrying trend.

-We devised a programme of local delivery workshops plus three residential stays at an outdoor centre in Malvern, Worcestershire that would give the young carers, aged 10-18, a chance to get away from their caring duties for a few days.
+We devised a programme of local delivery workshops plus three residential stays at an outdoor centre in Malvern, Worcestershire that would give the young carers, aged 10-18, a break from their caring duties for a few days.
 We thought this would give them the space and freedom they needed to explore their particular challenges, while learning new skills.

 This is an awful lot for a young person to have to deal with but Spurgeons can help young carers with a programme of activity and support designed to boost their confidence, strengthen their emotional resilience, make them safer and lead them to make better decisions.